-With brand new graphics cards slowly making their way out, what are the best GPUs you can get in 2022?
-We break it down, graphical style.
+With brand new graphics cards slowly making their way out, what are the best GPUs you can get in 2023?
+We break it down, without getting bogged down in the numbers.

 The best graphics cards